odenzo/ripple-local-signing/README.md

 ## Limitations

 - Its relatively fast, but the code is not optimized
+- Signs and Verifies all key types.
+Multi-signing/Signers list not supported yets
 - It does not (and probably never will) auto-fill any fields
 - It does not (maybe will) check for the presence of empty auto-fill fields (e.g. Fee and Sequence)

 ### Quality/Testing

-* Testing down with fixtures generated on XRPL TestNet for variety of transactions
+* Testing done with fixtures generated on XRPL TestNet for variety of transactions
+* See   test/resources/test/myTestData
 * Tested with different keys:
     - Master Keys only; secp256k1 and ed25519
     - Master Keys and Regular Keys (all combinations)